rbpartC/stackai-challenge/README.md

 - `/config` - Contains configuration files (YAML) for Temporal and related services.
 These are copied into the appropriate images at build time.
 - `/dev/temporal-stack` - Contains the Helm chart for local Kubernetes deployment, referencing the images built from the above folders.
 - `render.yaml` - Render.com deployment configuration, referencing the images and environment variables for all services.
+- `.pre-commit-config.yaml` - Precommit config to ensure homogenous styling and enforce compliance when collaborating.

 Each service in the deployment uses the Docker image built from its corresponding folder, ensuring clear separation of concerns and easy customization or extension of any component.

 ## Part 1 - Deployment